-If you are distributing stub files with a checker implementation, the stub files appear in the same directory as the checker class, which is a subtype of BaseTypeChecker.
-A @StubFiles annotation on the checker class lists stub files that are always used.
+In either case, recall that a @StubFiles annotation on the checker class lists stub files that are always used.
 For stub files whose use is optional (for example, because the behavior is unsound, or unsound except in certain circumstances), users must supply the -Astubs=... command-line option.